-As of the acquisition date, the existing shareholders of IBIS also held fully vested options, however, as stated above, also with respect to the said options, the existing shareholders of IBIS shall be eligible for options in IBIS provided they continue to work at IBIS for a period of 24 months from the date of acquisition.
-As such, the Company recorded a non-controlling interest in the amount of \$ 190, which represent the proportionate share of the service provided by the existing shareholders prior to the acquisition, while the remaining amount will be recorded as compensation costs with respect to IBIS' existing shareholders during the 24 months period against non-controlling interests.
-The period of the 24 months ended in July 2013 therefore losses of IBIS has been allocated to non-controlling interests for the period from the date of acquisition until July 2013 in an amount of \$ 380.
+As of the acquisition date, the existing shareholders of IBIS also held fully vested options.
+However, as stated above, also with respect to the said options, the existing shareholders of IBIS shall be eligible for options in IBIS provided they continue to work at IBIS for a period of 24 months from the date of acquisition.
+As such, the Company recorded a non-controlling interest in the amount of \$ 190, which represent the proportionate share of the service provided by the existing shareholders prior to the acquisition, while the remaining amount was recorded as compensation costs with respect to IBIS' existing shareholders during the 24 month period with a corresponding increase in non-controlling interests.
+The 24 month period ended in July 2013, therefore losses of IBIS has been allocated to non-controlling interests for the period from the date of acquisition until July 2013 in an amount of \$ 380.
 In addition, from July 2013 the non-controlling interests received its share of losses of IBIS.